App Developer Access To iPhone X Face Data Spooks Some Privacy Experts - Slashdot

 Nicolas cage did just fine!

 They can also use your phone, mic, and GPS!
-(Score:3)
+(Score:5, Insightful)

 ...of course, you have to give them permission to do so, just the same as with this data, apparently.